resema/cheatsheets/cpsa-f.md

 ---
 ---

-# 5. Examples of software architectur
+# 5. Examples of software architecture
 ## 5.1.
 From requirements to solution (R3)

 > Software architects are expected to recognize and comprehend the correlation between requirements and constraints, and the chosen solutions using at least one example